 Topics of doctoral theses

-for the year 2024/2025
+for the year 2025/2026

-program Company (Corporate) Management and Economics
+program Company Management and Economics

 INSTITUTE OF ECONOMICS